ydipeepo/godot-motion/README.md

 <br />

 <strong>This repo was no longer maintained.
-Idk know it still works now or not, but feel free to use it if you need.</strong>
+IDK it still works now or not, but feel free to use it if you need.</strong>

 <br />